-6.1.4 Floristic-based subsidence monitoring
+6.4 Floristic-based subsidence monitoring

-At a local scale, field surveys will be conducted within remnant woodland and areas of riparian vegetation, starting with a baseline survey in spring prior to mining.
-The aim is to allow a direct comparison between woodland and riparian vegetation health and function within the Extraction Plan Area to that of the baseline data and selected control sites over time.
+At a local scale, field surveys will be conducted within areas of remnant woodland, starting with a baseline survey in spring prior to mining.
+The aim is to allow a direct comparison between woodland vegetation health and function within the Extraction Plan Area to that of the baseline data and selected control sites over time.
 The baseline survey will establish control sites of the same vegetation type outside of the impact zone.
 At least one impact monitoring site and one control site will be established per vegetation type.